vanderbilt-redcap/all-fhir/doc/BEST_PRACTICES.md

 # Frontend Development Best Practices

-This document outlines the best practices and conventions for developing the Vue.js frontend for the FHIR Snapshot module.
+This document outlines the best practices and conventions for developing the Vue.js frontend for the ALL FHIR module.
 Adhering to these guidelines will ensure consistency, maintainability, and scalability.

 ## 1. Core Principles & Technologies